drscotthawley/SPNet/README.md

 ```

 ## Are pretrained weights available?
-Yes and no. Files exist, but I'm still working to resolve an intermittant error whereby weights saved at the end of training will occasionally produce garbage upon re-loading into a new session. https://github.com/keras-team/keras/issues/4875.
+Yes and no. Files exist, but I'm still working to resolve an intermittant error whereby weights saved at the end of training will occasionally produce garbage upon re-loading into a new session.
+Track this at https://github.com/drscotthawley/SPNet/issues/2.

 ## Cite as: